snakes-in-the-box/see-snake/README.md

   <img src="https://github.com/snakes-in-the-box/see-snake/blob/master/logo.png">
 </p>

-Please see wiki for more information.
+Please see wiki for more information and design.